Family Floer program and non-archimedean SYZ mirror construction: Appendix

-It turns out that $\Sp A$ can be equipped with a strong Grothendieck topology ($G$-topology) with some completeness conditions \cite[5.1/5]{BoschBook}.
-Then, Tate's Acyclicity Theorem says that the presheaf $\mathcal O_{\Sp A}$ of affinoid functions is a sheaf with regard to this $G$-topology.
-Note that \textit{points} $x,y,\dots$ in $\Sp A$ can be viewed as maximal ideals $\m_x,\m_y,\dots$ in the algebra $A$ given by $\m_x=\{ f\in A\mid f(x)=0\}$.
-Also, any $f\in A$ can be regarded as a \textit{function} on the space $\Sp A$ by setting $f(x)$ to be the residue class of $f$ in $A / \m_x\equiv \K$\footnote{$A/ \m_x$ is first a finite field over $\K$ due to \cite[2.2/12]{BoschBook} and must equal to $\K$, since $\K$ is algebraically closed}.
-Moreover, we define
+An \textit{affinoid algebra} is defined to be a $\K$-Banach algebra $A$ admitting a continuous epimorphism $T_d\to A$ for some $d$.
+The spectrum of maximal ideals, $\Sp A := \mathrm{Max}A$, is called an \textit{affinoid $\K$-space} or an \textit{affinoid space}.

-Then, the Hilbert's Nullstellensatz \cite[3.2/4]{BoschBook} also holds in the sense that for an ideal $\ia\subset A$, we have $\id(V(\ia)) =\sqrt{\ia}$.
-Thus, several functions $f_i$ on $\Sp A$ has no common zeros if and only if the unit ideal is generated by $f_i$.
+This falls within classical Tate's rigid analytic geometry \cite{Tate_origin}.
+In the context of modernized Berkovich's analytic geometry \cite{Berkovich_2012spectral}, an affinoid space actually refers to the spectrum of multiplicative seminorms on $A$, adding extra generic points (see e.g. \cite[1.3]{baker2008introduction}).
+However, these theories are essentially equivalent when focusing on so-called \textit{good} Berkovich analytic spaces.
+There exists a category equivalence between the (sub)category of good Berkovich analytic spaces and the category of rigid analytic spaces, as shown in \cite[1.6]{Berkovich1993etale}.
+To make our discussion more accessible to a broader audience, we will henceforth focus on rigid geometry.

-The affinoid space associated to the $n$-th Tate algebra is exactly the unit ball in $\K^n$:
+An \textit{analytic space} over $\Lambda$ is a topological space with an atlas of affinoid domains glued by affinoid isomorphisms.
+This resembles how a scheme is covered by an atlas of affine schemes or a complex manifold by an atlas of holomorphic charts.
+Thus, to construct an analytic space as outlined in Theorem \ref{Main_theorem_thm}, it's necessary to utilize affinoid algebra isomorphisms.
+Note that points $x,y,\dots$ in $\Sp A$ correspond to maximal ideals $\m_x,\m_y,\dots$ in the algebra $A$ defined by $\m_x=\{ f\in A\mid f(x)=0\}$.
+Each $f\in A$ can be regarded as a \textit{function} on the space $\Sp A$ by setting $f(x)$ to be the residue class of $f$ in $A / \m_x\equiv \K$.
+(Indeed, $A/ \m_x$ is first a finite field over $\K$ due to \cite[2.2/12]{BoschBook} and must equal to $\K$, since $\K$ is algebraically closed.)
+If we set $V(F)=\{ x\in \Sp A \mid f(x) =0, \ \forall f\in F\}$ and $\id(E) = \{ f \in A \mid f(x)=0, \ \forall x\in E\}$, then the Hilbert's Nullstellensatz \cite[3.2/4]{BoschBook} also holds in the sense that for an ideal $\ia\subset A$, we have $\id(V(\ia)) =\sqrt{\ia}$.
+In particular, several functions $f_i$ on $\Sp A$ has no common zeros if and only if the unit ideal is generated by $f_i$.
+As a typical example, the affinoid space associated to the $n$-th Tate algebra is exactly the unit ball in $\K^n$